-Each form must have a URN provided by the Solicitor to the Council.
+Each form must have a URN provided by the RIPA Coordinator.
 The Authorising Officers will issue the relevant URN to applicants.
-The cross-referencing of each URN takes place within the form for audit purposes.
+The crossreferencing of each URN takes place within the form for audit purposes.
 Rejected forms will also have URN's.

-11.3 Other Record of Covert Human Intelligence Sources
+12.3 Other Record of Covert Human Intelligence Sources